wwong4374/diagnostic-screener/README.md

     yarn start
     ```

-3. The app should now be running on port 5173 and the terminal should have printed: "VITE vX.X.X ready in XXX ms"
+3. The app should now be running on port 5173 and the terminal should have printed: "VITE vX.X.X ready in XXX ms".
-4. Open a web browser and go to: <http://localhost:5173/> to use the app
+4. Open a web browser and go to: <http://localhost:5173> to use the app.
+5. Click "Start" to start the screener.
+After answering all questions, the recommended Level 2 Assessments, if any, will be presented on the results page.